Plymtree, St John the Baptist Church

 Attraction Type: Historic Church

-Location: In the centre of Plymtree village, 3 miles south east of Cullompton.
+Location: In the centre of Plymtree village, three miles south-east of Cullompton.
 Usually open daylight hours.

 Photo Credit: David Ross and Britain Express